Wooza/ProspectTogether/README.md

 # ProspectTogether

 This is a fork of the awesome ProspectorInfo mod from P3t3rix (https://github.com/p3t3rix-vsmods/VsProspectorInfo).
-ProspectTogether aims to make it easy to share prospecting data when playing on a server.
+ProspectTogether aims to make it easy to store, analyse and share your prospecting data.
 You can also use this mod in single player.
 The only downside compared to ProspectorInfo is that this mod also needs to be installed on the server.